 - A group, to easily pull a reference to the desired node (assuming there will only ever be one of the targets).

 When should one do this?
-Well, it’s up to them to decide.
+Well, this is subjective.
 The dilemma arises when one must micro-manage when a node must move around the SceneTree to preserve itself.
 For example…

 Add a „player“ node to a „room“.